What Are the Benefits of a Roth 401(k)?

-First, estimate the tax bracket you will be in when you are making the withdrawals, as this will affect the amount of tax you may have to pay.
+First, estimate the tax bracket you will be in during retirement when you will begin making withdrawals, as this will affect the amount of tax you may have to pay.
 If you look at it only from a tax standpoint, a Roth 401(k) makes more sense.

 How Much Should I Be Contributing to Retirement?

-You may also want to open a Roth IRA and have contributions go into that account.
-When you do this, you should choose an IRA that allows you to invest in mutual funds as opposed to one that just offers CDs, like you may find through your bank.
-This will give you a higher rate of return and help you plan for retirement better.
+You may also want to open a Roth IRA and contribute to both that and your 401(k) to max out your retirement savings.
+If you do this, you should choose an IRA that allows you to invest in mutual funds as opposed to one that just offers CDs, like you may find through your bank.
+This will give you a higher rate of return and help you build your retirement savings more quickly.